Ren294/E-Commerce-Analysis/README.md

 - **Hadoop Distributed File System (HDFS)**: `HDFS` offers distributed storage, fault tolerance, and scalability for managing large volumes of data.

 - **Apache Hive**: `Hive` provides data warehousing capabilities, schema-on-read, and efficient querying through the use of optimized storage formats like `Parquet`.

+- **Delta Lake**: `Delta Lake` brings ACID transaction capabilities and schema enforcement to data lakes, enabling reliable data management and simplifying the process of building a data pipeline.

 - **Apache Cassandra**: `Cassandra` offers high throughput for real-time data storage, horizontal scalability, and fault tolerance.

 ## Data Analytics and Visualization

-- **Power BI**: `Power BI` offers interactive dashboards, real-time data visualization, and easy integration with `Hive` and other databases for querying large datasets.
+- **Power BI**: `Power BI` offers interactive dashboards, real-time data visualization, and easy integration with `Hive` , `Delta Lake`, and other databases for querying large datasets.

 - **Jupyter Notebooks**: `Jupyter` provides an interactive environment for exploring data, building models, and visualizing results, integrating seamlessly with `Spark` and `MLlib`.